tweetyamith23/github-slideshow/_posts/0000-01-02-tweetyamith23.md

 layout: slide
 title: "Welcome to our new updated slide! by Amith"
 ---
-Your text is added below
+Your text name already is added below
 Use the left arrow to go back!